r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

-the signatures of superposters: Topic 7 (“cran, package, uwe, best, version, ligges, check”) features Uwe Ligges and CRAN; Topic 9 (“dirk, library, c, use, package, rcpp, thanks”) puts Dirk Eddelbuettel together with a package he maintains, `rcpp`, as well as with the language C, which makes sense (although it might be C++?).
+the signatures of superposters: Topic 7 (“cran, package, uwe, best, version, ligges, check”) features Uwe Ligges and CRAN; Topic 9 (“dirk, library, c, use, package, rcpp, thanks”) puts Dirk Eddelbuettel together with a package he maintains, `Rcpp`, as well as with the language C, which makes sense (although it might be C++?).
 Some topics’ representative words look like fragments of code (e.g. Topic 5: “double, +, int, c, =, package, using”), which is due to the emails containing